cardosan/EFO-LCI/README.md

 ### Geographical coverage of the data

-At time of publication, the LCIFE contained 235 FUs described in 29 different European countries.
+At time of publication, the EFO-LCI contained 235 FUs described in 29 different European countries.
 The work for now cover only the European continents, being this the scope of the project, but could be further extended to other geographical areas.

 ## HOW TO CITE

 ......

-## Using ELCIFO
+## Using EFO-LCI

-Both the data in ELCIFO and the underling MS access questionnaire used to build it are released under the [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, and can therefore be shared, reused and modified for non commercial use simply giving credits to the authors.
+Both the data in EFO-LCI and the underling MS access questionnaire used to build it are released under the [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, and can therefore be shared, reused and modified for non commercial use simply giving credits to the authors.
 To recognise and give credits for this work , we thus simply kindly ask you cite the above article.

 ### Database organization